A quality backlink profile is a must for high rankings.

 Additionally, be wary of links from foreign websites that are completely unrelated to your target audience or from sites with suspicious domain names and IP addresses.

-Sometimes, referral spam in Google Analytics can accompany a negative SEO attack, as the perpetrators generate fake traffic alongside the harmful links.
+Sometimes referral spam in Google Analytics can accompany negative SEO, as the attackers generate fake traffic alongside the harmful links.

 Links from Irrelevant Sites